Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Your doctor will monitor the oxygen levels in your blood.
 This may be done when resting, when being active, or at night while you sleep.

-Continuous oxygen therapy (more than 15 hours a day) for COPD and emphysema has been proven to prolong survival in certain patients.
+Continuous oxygen therapy (more than 15 hours a day) for COPD and emphysema has been proven to prolong survival in certain people.
 It also improves alertness, motor speed, and hand strength.
-Continuous oxygen therapy is usually recommended for patients with:
+Continuous oxygen therapy is usually recommended for people with:

 Pulse oximetry is a method used to measure the oxygen level (or oxygen saturation) in the blood.
 The device measures oxygen in peripheral tissues (such as the finger, earlobe, or nose) as a general indicator.
 Oxygen saturation should always be above 95%, although in those with long-standing respiratory disease, it may be lower.